 An essential task of bookkeeping is making sure the ledger accounts for cash reconcile to the bank.
 Your average person believes that this is a monthly task.
 Well in the private world, this may be true.
-But in small business, this is a daily task.
+But in small business, reconciling the bank account is a daily task.

 Cash includes petty cash, till box cash, cash in bank accounts, and the checks pending for deposit.
 For the small business owner, cash is critical to successful operation of the business.
 It is the blood in the business that allows it to breath and continue operations.
 It is important for the owner to understand cash management.

 Cash disbursements is the process of remitting payment to vendors, suppliers and third party contractual obligations.
 Better managed offices pay bills in regular cycles including weekly and monthly obligations.
 Preparation, reconciliation and actual check writing is commonly referred to as cash disbursements.

 The bank reconciliation is a daily accounting function for every small business.
 In order to fully appreciate its value, the small business owner needs to understand the fundamentals of how bank reconciliations are performed.
 In addition, there are some higher level types of transactions that affect the cash position.